 How Much Does Washington Adoption Cost?

 While the cost of adoption can be scary and is one of the main reasons families determine they are ineligible to adopt, the fees are different depending on the type of adoption you choose to pursue.
 On average, private adoptions in Washington State can run from $4,000 to $40,000.
-However, the cost of adopting a child from the public foster care system are minimal and typically limited to attorney’s fees and home study fees, both of which may be reimbursable.
+However, the cost of adopting a child from the public foster care system is minimal and typically limited to attorney’s fees and home study fees, both of which may be reimbursable.

-Adoption.org’s Financial page provides links to great articles about how to afford private domestic and international adoption, how to save for an adoption, the general breakdown of the costs of adoption, adoption subsidies, and financial assistance to cover adoption fees.
+Adoption.org’s Financial page provides links to great articles about how to afford private domestic and international adoption, how to save for adoption, the general breakdown of the costs of adoption, adoption subsidies, and financial assistance to cover adoption fees.

 Adoption photolistings help to provide prospective adoptive parents with an extensive list of children waiting to be adopted.
-Some of the State of Washington’s waiting children can be found on the Northwest Adoption Exchange or on Adoption.com here.
+Some of the State of Washington’s waiting children can be found on the Northwest Adoption Exchange or Adoption.com here.

-Adoption.com’s Adoption Homepage provides links to thousands of articles, videos, blogs, and websites concerning the first steps in preparing for an adoption no matter what route you decide to take.
+Adoption.com’s Adoption Homepage provides links to thousands of articles, videos, blogs, and websites concerning the first steps in preparing for adoption no matter what route you decide to take.

 For more information on Washington adoption, you may also wish to visit this link.